huzeyann/ncut_pytorch/docs/docs/usage_examples/model_gallery.md

 # Model Gallery

-> Migration note for 3.0.0: the linked notebook-style gallery pages are being ported from the older `NCUT` / `rgb_from_tsne_3d` API.
-Use the current imports shown in the main docs or the migration guide when adapting those examples.
+> Legacy note: the linked notebook-style gallery pages are being ported from the older `NCUT` / `rgb_from_tsne_3d` API.
+Use the current imports shown on the home page when adapting those examples.

 ## Image